tueimage/essential-skills/numpy-scipy-matplotlib.md

 to the variable `matrix`.
 As you can see, the matrix is defined as a list of lists.
 For a three-dimensional array, you would need a list of lists of lists.
-For a simple vector, you can just use a single list
+For a simple vector, you can just use a single list:

 ```python
 vector = np.array([1, 2, 3])